CLI Reference

 inkeep push

-Primary use case: Push a TypeScript file containing agent configurations to your server.
-This is the main workflow for deploying agents.
+Primary use case: Push a project containing agent configurations to your server.
+This command deploys your entire multi-agent project, including all graphs, agents, and tools.

 Options: